Who We Are

 Nick is a graduate of Cedarville University (B.A., Pastoral Studies) and Palmer Theological Seminary (M.Div.).
 He has been working with Philadelphia’s homeless population since 2010 and draws from his experience as a supervisor of faith-based recovery programming.
 Nick serves in lay leadership at West Philadelphia Mennonite Fellowship, where he attends with his wife and two young children.

-Solomon is a graduate of Wilmington University, Georgetown, DE (B.S., Criminal Justice, 2008).
-Bro.
-Solomon Jefferson, a student at Palmer Theological Seminary is scheduled to graduate with a Master of Divinity degree in May of 2020.
+Solomon is a graduate of Wilmington University in Georgetown, DE (B.S., Criminal Justice) and of Palmer Theological Seminary (M.Div.).
 He is married and has 5 children.
-He is a member of Enon Tabernacle Baptist Church along with his wife of 8 years, Jamila Jefferson.
-Solomon serves with the prison ministry and the transportation ministry at Enon.
-Solomon enjoys ministering to people with addictions and the prison population.
-He pen pals with inmates in Delaware, Maryland and Pennsylvania.
+He and his wife Jamila are members of Enon Tabernacle Baptist Church, where he serves with the prison ministry and the transportation ministry.
+Solomon enjoys ministering to people with addictions and the prison population, including being a pen pal to inmates in Delaware, Maryland and Pennsylvania.
 Solomon is co-host along with his wife of the podcast “It’s Not How You Start But How You Finish.”

 Diane I. Orense, Volunteer Coordinator